foureyes/csci-ua.0480-spring2017-008/final-project.markdown

 <br>
 <br>

-### 04/06 - Milestone 2 - Initial Deployment and First Form (20 points)
+### 04/08 at 11pm - Milestone 2 - Initial Deployment and First Form (20 points)

 1. attempt to deploy your code to Courants _compute_ and assignment servers by following [instructions](homework/deploy.html)
-2. use a form (to be linked to) to submit your deployed site
+2. <span class="warning">use [this form to submit your deployed site](https://docs.google.com/a/nyu.edu/forms/d/e/1FAIpQLSe2TvDeXusZAqmG8644BKK8ItTvOOx-ByTE-6dmM_bleHhJCA/viewform)</span>
+3. your submission won't be graded unless the form above is sent with urls to your deployed site
 3. your deployed site should contain the following progress:
     * __one working form (that is not login or registration)__
         * ...that should allow data to be modified or deleted